 International tax and transfer pricing update

 Due to the coronavirus pandemic and the recent agreement reached regarding the UK’s future relationship with the EU, finance teams of international businesses are currently very busy.
-This article provides details of some important recent developments that should be at the top of the list.
+This article provides details of some important recent developments that should not be at the top of the list.

 Transfer pricing enquiries